Walking Meditation: The Ayurvedic Moving Practice

 Frequently Asked Questions

-Walking meditation is done with full, deliberate attention to the act of walking — feeling each footstep, the body's movement, and the breath.
+Walking meditation is done with full, deliberate attention to the act of walking.
+Feeling each footstep, the body's movement, the breath.
 Unlike a regular walk, there is no destination, no phone, no conversation.
 The walking itself is the practice.

-Start with 10-15 minutes and gradually extend to 20-30 minutes.
+Start with 10 to 15 minutes and grow to 20 to 30.
 Even 5 minutes of truly mindful walking can shift your mental state.
 Quality of attention matters more than duration.

 It can serve as a complement or alternative, especially for people who find sitting meditation difficult due to restlessness, pain, or drowsiness.
 Many practitioners alternate between sitting and walking meditation within a single session.